-In the late 1970’s and early 80’s the Lowertown district of St. Paul had become a neighborhood of empty parking lots and abandoned warehouses quickly falling into disrepair.
+In the late 1970s and early ‘80s the Lowertown district of St. Paul was a neighborhood of empty parking lots and abandoned warehouses quickly falling into disrepair.
 The affordability of the warehouse spaces attracted artists, and Lowertown quickly became the center of the St. Paul art scene.
-In 1977, a contingent of Lowertown artists founded the Saint Paul Art Collective with the mission of protecting spaces for artist to create and increasing the awareness of the crucial role that artist play in the greater cultural life of the Twin Cities.
+In 1977 a contingent of Lowertown artists founded the Saint Paul Art Collective with the mission of protecting spaces for artists to create and increasing the awareness of the crucial role that artists play in the greater cultural life of the Twin Cities.

 About the St. Paul Art Collective